ddelong/ddelong.github.io/_posts/2005-10-10-the-digg-spammerplagiarism-major-throws-in-the-towel.md

 >
 > I just posted on my blog IT-news I could find in the Internet, hole from open sites.
 >
-> I didn&#8217;t find there any &#8220;infringes upon the copyrights of others&#8221;.
-Maybe, I just can&#8217;t identify &#8220;allegedly infringing content&#8221; in this news, which repeated everyday on the thousands internet sites and blogs .
+> I didn't find there any &#8220;infringes upon the copyrights of others&#8221;.
+Maybe, I just can't identify &#8220;allegedly infringing content&#8221; in this news, which repeated everyday on the thousands internet sites and blogs .
 Anyway, after this e-mail I make decision delete all data with or without &#8220;Vallegedly infringing content&#8221;.
 >
-> I wouldn&#8217;t delete &#8220;topmac.blogspot.com&#8221; from Blogger, because many readers are coming here everyday.
+> I wouldn't delete &#8220;topmac.blogspot.com&#8221; from Blogger, because many readers are coming here everyday.
 I had more then 90.000 visitors for this period, 500-1000 Unique Visitors everiday, and more then 3000 in the my best days.
 >
 > If anybody would like to continue support this blog, public news, ext. &#8212; just e-mail me to mhasman@comcast.com.
-I&#8217;ll be happy to hand blog over somebody for continue TopMac.
+I'll be happy to hand blog over somebody for continue TopMac.
 >
 > Follow I put visitors statistic for last 3 months.
 >